chrisdavidmills/rpi-school/scratch.md

 Let's first go through a simple example to show how to recreate the simple LED demo we saw earlier on.

-1. First, of all, wire up the simple LED circuit we showed you in the [physical computing lesson](get-the-exact-url).
+1. First, of all, wire up the simple LED circuit we showed you in the physical computing lesson (go to [Physical computing](https://projects.raspberrypi.org/en/projects/physical-computing) then click the "Lighting an LED" link on the left).
 2. Next, turn the Scratch GPIO server on — this is the application that runs in the background and communicates between scratch and the GPIO pins on the RPi.
 To do this, choose "Edit > Start GPIO server".
 3. Now create a new Scratch project by choosing "File > New".
 4. Drag a "when this sprite clicked" block to the work area (Events).